 You can speak to the worker who is involved with the person you care for.
 This may be a community psychiatric nurse, occupational therapist, social worker, a nurse on a ward or a psychiatrist.
 Don’t be afraid to ask for help.
-It is the responsibility of all our care staff to work in partnership with carers.
+It is the responsibility of all our staff to work in partnership with carers.

 Getting an assessment of your needs as a carer